This roasted garlic butter is well worth making because you can use it in so many ways.

 - Add to mashed swede or potatoes.

-- Serve baked salmon or grilled steak with a knob of butter on top.
+- Roasted garlic butter for steak - forget making a sauce and serve baked salmon or grilled steak with a knob of butter on top.

 - Mash into a jacket potato or add to boiled new potatoes.